miroslavchakarov/smart-messroom/README.md

 As per this moment it can show the load cell ADC data on the 2004 LCD screen.
 It will get more complex in time.
 Update: It can now show not only raw values but the values converted in grams and kilograms as well!

+Update 14.04.: It can now show the quantity of food taken from the weigh scale.

 The near-future goals for the Smart Messroom are (TODO):

- (DONE!) - To make the ADC (Analogue-to-Digital-Converter) and the 2004 LCD screen work with Rust and RPI2.
+ - (DONE!)
+To make the ADC (Analogue-to-Digital-Converter) and the 2004 LCD screen work with Rust and RPI2.
 (See other two repos)
- - Raise an event when worker picks up food from the food container and assign the difference in grams to the current customer.
+ - (Almost done!)
+Raise an event when worker picks up food from the food container and assign the difference in grams to the current customer.
+ - Add new customer and display the customer number, product and quantity of food for the current client on the LCD 2004 screen.
+ - Ability to reset and start measurement from the beginning in case quantity is not appropriate.

+The long-term goals for this system would be the following:
  - Calibration funcion (tara) while program running.
 (Currently the calibration value is hard coded)
- - Ability to reset and start measurement from the beginning in case quantity is not appropriate.

-The long-term goals for this system would be the following:

- - Add new customer and display the customer number, product and quantity of food for the current client on the LCD 2004 screen.
  - Having a touch-friendly GUI on the 7-inch Touchscreen for the worker to operate with the device.
+(Currently testing various GUI libraries  suitable for Raspberry Pi)
  - Having a payment system integrated, eventually with cryptocurrency or fiat currency.